Across the Atlantic

 Family

 Nothing has taken over so much of my time and energy as caring for my Mother.
 My Mom has gone from being an independent individual to two hospital visits and rehabilitation.
 It has led to many moments of stress and fear.
 Helping her adjust to her limited mobility has been hard.
-Nothing prepares you for that moment when the woman that gave you life and took care of you is the one needing care now.
-The road has been rocky, and there have been many a days where I meditate and pray for her to be well, be happy and free from suffering.
+Nothing prepares you for that moment when the woman who gave you life and took care of you is the one needing care now.
+The road has been rocky, and there have been many days where I meditate and pray for her to be well, happy, and free from suffering.
 This transition has been scary but just like anything unknown in life, the path is here for a reason and the new dynamic of the relationship we forge will lead to more care and love.

 Being a Mom of two middle school aged children has been very interesting.
 I love that my kids still talk to me, I mean really talk to me.
 There are days when feelings overwhelm them but the fact that they know I am there and still ask for my opinion has been great.
 Do they know it all, of course.
 Hopefully they just realize that a second pair of eyes will always be an asset.